ddevault/TrueCraft/README.md

 ## Status

 This project is very young, so don't expect much.
-Currently the server works and you can log into it and walk around the world.
+The server is underway.
+You can log in, walk around the world, dig up stuff, and sort of place blocks.

 ## Roadmap